Trump Era

 Conclusion

 Under Trump’s presidency, we anticipate that the US economy will remain resilient, driven by policies designed to bolster domestic manufacturing, reduce corporate taxes, and strengthen energy independence.
 However, one key challenge is the unpredictability associated with Trump’s leadership style.
-While he may currently have a strong rapport with figures like Elon Musk, it is worth to recall the past instances, such as his falling out with former ally Rex Tillerson….., which highlight his tendency to shift alliances when circumstances change as you Elon and Trump both have a strong personal view while love to have controlling power.
+While he may currently have a strong rapport with figures like Elon Musk, it is worth to recall the past instances, such as his falling out with former ally Rex Tillerson….., which highlight his tendency to shift alliances when circumstances change as Elon and Trump both have a strong personal view while love to have controlling power.
 At the end of the day, markets thrive on stability, but with Trump at the helm, uncertainties remain a defining feature of the economic landscape.
-For what he does next, we better sit down and watch.
+For what he does next, we better sit back and watch.

 Disclaimer